Find answers to frequently asked questions about financial aid at Saint Louis University.

 Yes, you can use our cost calculator.
 The exact cost of attending SLU can vary depending on your program or degree.

-Your EFC is a measure of your family's financial strength and indicates how much of your and your family's financial resources could be available to help pay for your education.
-The EFC is calculated from the information you reported on your FAFSA.
-The amount you have to pay at any school may be different from your EFC because your EFC is a constant, while costs at each school may vary.
+Your SAI is a measure of your family's financial strength and indicates how much of your and your family's financial resources could be available to help pay for your education.
+The SAI is calculated from the information you reported on your FAFSA.
+The amount you have to pay at any school may be different from your SAI because your SAI is a constant, while costs at each school may vary.

 Saint Louis University uses resources from generous donors in addition to state and federal funds to provide you with your financial aid package.
 While our institutional funds provide a great deal of assistance to our students, our funds are also limited.
 We strive to distribute our awards to each family equitably and ethically based upon the information given.